Role of Douglas Haig in 1918: Crisis continues

-Foch had earlier refused to send 4 French divisions to Flanders but now redeployed Maistre's Tenth French Army to the Somme sector, freeing up British forces.
-Foch was given the title of Generalissimo (he would have preferred "Commander-in-Chief") (14 April) to give him more clout over Petain, who was still reluctant to release French reserves.
-Eventually, later in the year, Petain would simply be placed under Foch's command, although Haig and Pershing retained their right of appeal to their own governments.
+Foch had earlier refused to send 4 French divisions to Flanders but now redeployed Paul Maistre's Tenth French Army to the Somme sector, freeing up British forces.
+Foch was given the title of Generalissimo (he would have preferred "Commander-in-Chief") (14 April) to give him more clout over Pétain, who was still reluctant to release French reserves.
+Eventually, later in the year, Pétain would simply be placed under Foch's command, although Haig and Pershing retained their right of appeal to their own governments.
 During a renewed attack (17 April) Foch drew attention to the valour of the British at First Ypres and refused to send further French reinforcements so as to keep a strategic reserve.

 On 18 April Foch offered to deploy 15 French divisions to the British sector, in return for Haig deploying tired British divisions to the French sector.
-Now that the immediate crisis in Flanders appeared to have passed, Haig saw this as an attempt to merge ("a permanent Amalgam") the British and French Armies.
+Now that the immediate crisis in Flanders appeared to have passed, Haig saw this as an attempt to merge the British and French Armies.
 He discussed the matter with Lord Milner on 19 April (on his way back from a meeting with Clemenceau in Paris, and taking office as Secretary for State for War – in place of Haig's ally Lord Derby – that day).
-Haig seems to have admired Milner (diary 26 Dec 1917, 28 April 1918), but this was not reciprocated, as Milner had lost confidence in Haig during the Third Ypres Offensive the previous year.
+Haig seems to have admired Milner, but this was not reciprocated, as Milner had lost confidence in Haig during the Third Ypres Offensive the previous year.
 They agreed that mingling of British and French forces was "for a time necessary" but could not be allowed to become permanent.

 24 April saw a further unsuccessful German attack at Villers-Bretonneux near Amiens, featuring the first tank-to-tank combat.
-On 25 April the Germans took Mount Kemmel from the French in Flanders.
-The next day Haig visited Second Army Advanced HQ and discussed abandoning the Ypres salient.
+On 25 April the Germans took the Kemmelberg in Flanders from the French.
+The next day Haig visited Second Army Advanced HQ and discussed abandoning the Ypres Salient.
 It was Foch who insisted on holding on.
-The British retreated but held the City of Ypres.
+The British retreated but held the city of Ypres.